OutSystems/docs-product/src/manage-platform-app-lifecycle/manage-it-teams/external-idp/external-idp-errors.md

 You must ensure SS proxy configurations are up to date in the machine.config file.
 For instructions on how to (confiure the SS proxy configurations?? or to update them??), refer to the [this article.](https:https://learn.microsoft.com/en-us/dotnet/framework/configure-apps/file-schema/network/defaultproxy-element-network-settings)

+### 5. Authentication error in Service studio and Integration studio

+If the SS or IS log displays FailedToFetchServerIdentityTokens or FailedToRenewAccessToken error, please reconfigure the OIDC connection in Lifetime.
+Otherwise raise a support case if the issue persists.

 ## Both username/password and SSO login options are available